 IOUs propose that no changes be made to the Rule 21 requirement that telemetry is based on the aggregate generating facility amount, with any storage device counted as a generator at its full capacity.
-The most common concern that the IOUs have (as echoed by the California Independent System Operator) is the issue of “load masking,” which is the circumstance of when load that is serviced by the DER is not visible to the IOU.
+The most common concern that the IOUs have (as echoed by the California Independent System Operator) is the issue of “load masking,” which is the circumstance of when load that is serviced by the DER is not visible to the IOU, but the IOUs remain required to service electrical load in cases when DER is not available.
 Both non-exporting and exporting resources are capable of masking load.
 The amount of generation in relation to load determines how great the load masking issue is, and when it becomes critical.
-While load masking could be estimated based on Generating Facility nameplate, the actual output of these generating facilities can vary greatly.
+While load masking could be estimated based on Generating Facility nameplate, the actual output of these generating facilities can vary greatly and is not sufficient to determine real time operational decisions, including system contingencies.
 It is important to remain aware of what amount of generation is occurring in addition to load.
 For example, this issue becomes critical in the situation when an electrical feeder circuit experiences a momentary fault and inverters trip offline.
 The feeder circuit breaker recloses automatically to restore load but inverters are required to have a short time delay to return so that it does return until the feeder’s voltage and frequency are stabilized.
 During this short time, the unmasked load will appear, potentially overloading the feeder and creating subsequent outage.
 Real time visibility via telemetry can help the IOU plan for these situations, facilitate the identification of the masked load situation, with the result that electrical service can be restored to customers more expeditiously.

 Continue Existing IOU Flexibility in Development of Cost Effective Solutions